GeoscienceAustralia/anuga_core/docs/source/installation.rst

 You might even like to set this up in your `.bashrc` file.

-Installing on Ubuntu using apt and pip
+Installing GDAl on Ubuntu using apt and pip
 --------------------------------------

-ANUGA can be installed using `pip`, but a complication arrise when installing the `gdal` package.
+ANUGA can be installed using `pip`, but a complication arise when installing the `gdal` package.

 First set up a python virtual environment and activate  via: